AdobeDocs/developers-animatesdk-docs/Camera_object/Camera1.md

 #### Description

-Property; Return the current zoom value of camera.
+Return the current zoom value of camera.
 Default is 100%.

 #### Example